androidPluto/pluto/plugins/datastore/INTEGRATION.md

-## Integrate Exceptions Plugin in your application
+## Integrate Datastore Preferences Plugin in your application

 ### Add Gradle Dependencies